realityexpander/realityexpander/README.md

 - 📫 How to reach me: realityexpanderdev@gmail.com
 - ⚡ Fun fact: The first computer I programmed was a [PDP-11](https://arstechnica.com/gadgets/2022/03/a-brief-tour-of-the-pdp-11-the-most-influential-minicomputer-of-all-time/) in the Boston Children's Science Museum in 1976
 - Check out the KMP Developers Group on Twitter: https://twitter.com/i/communities/1739883885658607808
+- Here's my beginners course ["How to Program From The Ground Up"](https://www.youtube.com/playlist?list=PLzUxWOrVXB4QHsURai1GmmhmqAUVNbfno) on YouTube

 ### Interesting Android, iOS, Web & Cross-platform projects I have built: